Sam Hart: Oldham Athletic

 On 22 June 2021, Hart signed a one-year deal – with an option to extend – with League Two side Oldham Athletic.
 Manager Keith Curle stated that as a "typical type of wing-back... he'll have an impact on a regular basis in games" and would "become an important part of the team".
 He scored his second career goal on 20 November, to secure a 3–2 win over former club Port Vale at Boundary Park.
 Curle was sacked in November and the "Latics" form improved after John Sheridan replaced interim manager Selim Benachour in January.
-However Oldham were relegated at the end of the 2021–22 season and Hart took to social media to say it would "hurt for a long time".
+However, Oldham were relegated at the end of the 2021–22 season, and Hart took to social media to say it would "hurt for a long time".
+The Oldham Times described him as "one of the club's better and most consistent performers".
 Oldham offered him a new contract, which he turned down.

 Sutton United

 Hart remained in League Two after he agreed a two-year deal with Sutton United on 28 June 2022, with manager Matt Gray looking to provide competition for left-back Robert Milsom.
+He featured 24 times in the 2022–23 campaign and said "it's good being in a winning environment again" in April, though Sutton missed out on the play-offs.
+He featured 32 times in the 2023–24 season and was named as the Supporters' Club Player of the Season.
+Sutton were relegated back into non-League football at the end of the season and Hart rejected the club's offer of a new contract.

+Port Vale

+On 26 June 2024, Hart agreed to join his former loan club, Port Vale, on a two-year deal.
+Manager Darren Moore said that the signing would bring balance to the club's back line.
+Hart sustained a hamstring injury early in the season and was ruled out of action for what Moore said would be "some considerable time".
+He played 22 league games in the 2024–25 campaign, helping the team to secure an automatic promotion place.